openframeworks/ofBook/03a_OOPs!/chapter.md

 This is also the power of OOP and inheritance: by allowing to use a base class and add some specific behaviours overwrite some of the behaviours of a class, creating a subset of instances / objects with slightly different behaviors.
 The great thing about this is it's repurposability, we're using the 'mother' class as a starting point, using all its capabilities but we overwrite one of its methods to give it more flexibility.
 Going back to our oFBall class intial version (step 1) we'll build some 'daughter' classes based on its main characteristics ( motion behaviors and shape) but we'll distinct each inherited subClass by using a different color on its drawing method.
-Your ofBall class should look like this:
+Your ofBall header file should look like this:

 	#ifndef _OF_BALL // if this class hasn't been defined, the program can define it
 	#define _OF_BALL // by using this if statement you prevent the class to be called more than once which would 		confuse the compiler